Quilmes Atlético Club: Last years

 Quilmes finally got the long-awaited promotion to Primera in 2002–03 season, after leaving behind Argentinos Juniors with scores of 1–0 and 0–0.

 After two good campaigns in Primera, Quilmes qualified to play the 2005 Copa Libertadores.
-Quilmes passed the first stage although they was soon eliminated.
+Quilmes passed the first stage although they were soon eliminated.
 Quilmes would later be relegated to Nacional B in the 2006–07 season.
 Quilmes returned to the top division in 2009–10 season along with Olimpo and All Boys.
 Just one year later Quilmes was again relegated to the second division, where the team remained until 2012.

 In June 2012 Quilmes returned to Primera División, after being placed 2nd in Primera B Nacional.
 The Cervecero defeated Guillermo Brown de Puerto Madryn 2–0 in the last fixture totalising 72 points, therefore promoting after champion River Plate.

 Christian Sterli became Quilmes' new president on 25 August 2019, replacing Marcelo Calello.

 Uniforms

-The football jersey was primarily red with blue collar and borders, until 1901 when the club adopted the white with navy collar that has remained to date.
+The football jersey was primarily red and blue, inspired on the flag of the United Kingdom (due to Quilmes' British origins).
+In 1901 the club adopted the white and blue colors, until 1908 when the club worn blue shirts.
+In 1912, Quilmes returned to the white and blue colors, which have remained to the present time.

-Men's and women's field hockey teams respect the traditional white and navy but they use a horizontal stripes version.